-PTSD from sexual assault: what is going on?
+PTSD from sexual abuse: what is going on?

-[Content Warning: this article about PTSD from sexual assault contains references to rape, sexual assault, and PTSD that might be triggering for some readers]
+[Content Warning: this article about PTSD from sexual abuse contains references to rape, sexual assault, and sexual abuse that might be triggering for some readers]

-PTSD from sexual assault: what is going on?
+PTSD from sexual abuse: what is going on?

 When a sexual assault happens to someone, sometimes, it’s still happening long after it’s over.
 This is a sign of PTSD from sexual assault.